mdccUVa/mdccUVa/README.md

 ## Hi there 👋

+I am Manuel de Castro, a PhD.
+Researcher Candidate in Computer Architecture at Universidad de Valladolid (Spain).
+I specialize on High-Performance Computing (HPC), including heterogeneous computing, and using high-level programming models and tools to efficiently program heterogeneous and distributed systems.

+I am currently researching the applicability of FPGAs as comodity acceelrators for HPC problems (complex tasks of scientific or engineering interest).

+You can reach me at manuel@infor.uva.es.

+See you around! 😉

 <!--
 **mdccUVa/mdccUVa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.